Peter Lemongello: Parodies

 Lemongello was spoofed in the episode of Saturday Night Live that aired May 22, 1976, with Chevy Chase playing a singer named Peter Lemon Mood Ring, who changed colors with every song.
-Chase reused the name in his 1989 film Fletch Lives.
+Chase used Lemongello's actual name for a character in his 1989 film Fletch Lives.

 Singer-songwriter Will Dailey released a promotional video in 2009 for his album Torrent, in which he is forced by his managers to make a (fictitious) commercial for Torrent in the style of the Love '76 commercial.

 Personal life

-Lemongello lives in Boca Raton, Florida.
+Lemongello was born in Jersey City, New Jersey and moved to North Babylon, New York at the age of seven.
+He graduated from North Babylon High School in 1964.
+Currently, he lives in Boca Raton, Florida.
 He and his wife Karen have a son, Peter Jr., who in 2019 appeared on American Idol.
+Karen is his second wife; his first, whom he later divorced, was a drum majorette with Scotty Hamer's North Babylon Stage Band at his high school.
+He once racked up a $20,000 charge on a credit card belonging to one of his former girlfriends.